valeriangalliat/blog/public/2014/09/keeping-debian-clean-and-minimal.md

 ```

 The first two lines tell Apt not to install recommendations and
 suggestions anymore.
-The next lines tell Apt that exesting
+The next lines tell Apt that existing
 recommendations/suggestions are not important, thus they can be purged.

 Then, running an `aptitude install` will prompt you to remove all the